 Dragon selects us as the winner!

 This month at Edwards Eco Building we’re feeling rather chuffed and we can’t resist telling you about our big win!
-Last month Charlotte entered us for a competition judged by Theo Paphitis from the TV Show Dragons’ Den.
+Last month we entered a competition judged by Theo Paphitis from the TV Show Dragons’ Den.
 For those of you who don’t watch much television, The Dragons’ Den is a program where entrepreneurs pitch their business ideas or product to a panel of successful business people known as the Dragons.

 The competition was looking for the best business, which benefits their local community.
 We were delighted Theo Paphitis understood what Edwards Eco Building is all about and judged us as the winners – giving us a month’s free advertising on Radio Broadland.
 We work to improve communities in many ways – through our range of courses we empower people to build affordable, energy efficient, beautiful homes out of the earth beneath our feet.
 We are passionately committed to teaching as many people as possible to build from the earth.
 We also design and build new projects for other people and renovate old cob buildings.